swan-io/use-form/README.md

   // The chosen strategy.
 See "validation strategies" paragraph
   strategy: Strategy;

-  // Used to perform initial and current value comparaison
+  // Used to perform initial and current value comparison
   isEqual: (value1: Value, value2: Value) => boolean;

   // Will be run on value before validation and submission.
 Useful from trimming whitespaces